Upgrading an existing house, rather than starting from scratch and building a new one is usually considerably more difficult for three main reasons

 - Possible standard to aim for

 - current building regulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place)
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations

 - Passivhaus EnerPHitthe Passivhaus standard as applied to refurbishment of an existing house.
 It makes allowance for the difficulty of bringing older properties up to a high thermal standard. see Passivhaus refurbishment standard